How to Get Beetroot Seeds in Minecraft

 2. Breed Chicken, Pigs, and More

-Furthermore, since beetroot seeds are seeds, you can use them to feed and breed chickens, as well as lead them toward you in Minecraft.
+Furthermore, you can use the Minecraft beetroot seeds to feed and breed chickens, as well as lead them toward you in Minecraft.
 Also, baby chickens will grow faster if you feed them additional beetroot seeds.
 Apart from chickens, parrots also love beetroot seeds, similarly to wheat seeds.
 This means you can tame a parrot with them.

 Beetroot is an item you can use to breed pigs and lead them around.
 Though that’s not all.
 You can use beetroot to breed villagers as well.
 Simply throw them at villagers, and they’ll pick them up.
 In addition, this crop can bring you emeralds if you trade them with a farmer villager job.